mworion/dbus-seplos/README.md

 Documentation:
 --------------
-There is a documentation available for MW4: https://mworion.github.io/dbus-seplos/index.html
+There is a documentation available for dbus-seplos: https://mworion.github.io/dbus-seplos/index.html

 Finally: